Friday, September 20, 2024

 We had never seen something like this before — but in our defense, it’s such a weird concept that we’d never gone looking for it before either.
 Our first order of business was to use the world-famous Calcbench Trace feature to research exactly what those domestic revenue and EBIT disclosures were all about.

 First we traced the $26.96 billion back to the geographic segment disclosure.
-Figure 2, below, shows that the U.S. market accounted for roughly 44 percent of all NVidia revenue that year.
+Figure 2, below, shows that the U.S. market accounted for roughly 44 percent of all Nvidia revenue that year.

 Then we traced EBIT, both domestic and foreign.
 See Figure 3, below.